 Hello.
-I'm Tim Querengesser, an award-winning journalist who lives in Edmonton, Alberta.
+I'm Tim Querengesser, a communications, mobility and strategy consultant, public speaker, entrepreneur and award-winning journalist who lives in Edmonton, Alberta.

 One of the greatest things I've ever done was live and work in Kenya, Tanzania and Ethiopia for a year.
 Here are a few stories I wrote, while there, for the Globe and Mail, the Ottawa Citizen and The Yukon News.